Lamb Meatballs

 Notes

-Reheating Instructions: To reheat, bake them at 350°F until heated through.
+• Storage: Leftover meatballs can be refrigerated in an airtight container for up to 4 days.
+To reheat, bake them at 350°F until heated through.
 You can also cook them in a pan on the stove over medium heat, flipping occasionally until heated through.
 Reheating in the microwave works too, but it might dry out the meatballs.

 The nutrition label includes the mint tzatziki.